 The Ordinary Peptides – there are four peptides in The Ordinary range.
 Buffet, Buffet + Copper, Argireline and Matrixyl.
-How do you choose which one is best for you?
-Well, to help you decide, here are all four of them with polls that have been taken by The Deciem Addicts on Instagram, and you can read reviews on each of them.
+To help you decide which one to choose, here are all four of them with polls that have been taken by The Deciem Addicts on Instagram, and you can read reviews on each of them.